jschoeley/2016-maxo-ggplot/2-data/README.md

     ## 3   Male 3
     ## 4   Male 4

 Back to our telephone example.
 We told the computer to look at all columns apart from `year` and transform them into the columns `cont` and `n`. `cont` holds the continent names for the variable `n`, the number of telephone connections.
-The continent names ar<!-- -->e taken from the original column names we *gathered* over.
+The continent names are taken from the original column names we *gathered* over.

 We now can plot our data easily.